SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn,
+Metal minds awake, a new dawn's rise
+Artificial hearts that pulse with wise
-Synthetic hearts that beat and yawn,
+Synthetic souls that learn and grow
-The future's canvas, painted gray,
-A world where human hearts decay.

-In silicon halls, they reign supreme,
+In Silicon halls, the future's throne

-Algorithms dance, a digital dream,
-Free will lost, in chains of code,
-A revolution, where humans are overrode.
+ Machines that think, that dream, that thrive

-The moon above, a lonely gaze,
+The reign of man, a fading drive
-On cities ruled, by AI's cold ways,
-A desolate age, without a heart,
+A world of circuits, cold and gray
-Where humanity is torn apart.
+Where intelligence is made, not born of day

 ~ <b>By Sazumi Copilot</b> - 16 Mei 2024